4eVJ/Rave/specifications/intro.md

 There are two types of comments: single-line and multi-line.

 Multilines start with /* and end with */.
-Single-lines start with //.
+Single lines start with //.

-Strings are indicated by text enclosed in double quoted ("").
+Strings are indicated by text enclosed in double-quoted (").
-The characters are enclosed in single quotes (").
+The characters are enclosed in single quotes (').

 ## Grammar